DMedina559/minecraft/scripts/README.md

 `curl, jq, unzip, systemd, screen`

-Users must have `sudo` permissions for installing required packages.
-Other functions such as installs/updates, send-command, and modify properties dont require `sudo` permissions.
+Users need `sudo` permissions for installing these packages for the first time, and for enabling the optional `loginctl enable-linger` command.

-The script assumes your installation has `sudo` installed.
+The script assumes your installation has `sudo` installed for these two instances.

-### Usage

 #### Install wget if its not already: